Saddle (landform): Topography

 A saddle is the lowest area between two highlands (prominences or peaks) which has two wings which span the divide (the line between the two prominences) by crossing the divide at an angle, and, so is concurrently the local highpoint of the land surface which falls off in the lower direction.
 That is, the drainage divide is a ridge along the high point of the saddle, as well as between the two peaks and so defines the major reference axis.
 A saddle can vary from a sharp, narrow gap to a broad, comfortable, sway-backed, shallow valley so long as it is both the high point in the sloping faces which descends to lower elevations and the low area between the two (or three or four.) flanking summits.
 Concurrently, along a different axis, it is the low point between two peaks, so as such, is the likely 'optimal' high point in a pass if the saddle is traversed by a track, road or railway.

 Saddles and cols

-The relationship between saddles and cols is not universally agreed.
+The relationship between saddles and cols is not universally agreed upon.
 A col is sometimes defined as the lowest point on a saddle co-linear with the drainage divide that connects the peaks.
 Whittow describes a saddle as "low point or col on a ridge between two summits", whilst the Oxford Dictionary of English implies that a col is the lowest point on the saddle.
 Monkhouse describes a saddle as a "broad, flat col in a ridge between two mountain summits."

 The term col tends to be associated more with mountain, rather than hill, ranges.

 The height of a summit above its highest saddle (called the key saddle) is effectively a measure of a hill's prominence, an important measure of the independence of its summit.
 Saddles lie on the line of the watershed between two hills.